The Final Rip

 As a huge

-fan, of course I was had to also be into Erasure.
+fan, of course I was also into Erasure.

 I followed them pretty religiously for their first few albums but then kind of lost momentum, eventually trading down to this GH collection.